-Piwigo is a photo gallery system for the Web.
-The project started in 2002 and was built by an active community of users and developers.
-It comes with powerful features for publishing and managing your photos, scalability, and smart browsing capabilities such as categories, tags, or chronology.
-It is Web and photo standard compliant.
-Extensions make Piwigo even more scalable and customizable.
+Piwigo is photo gallery system for the Web.
+The project started in 2002 and is built by an active community of users and developers.
+It comes with powerful features for publishing and managing your photos, scalability, and smart browsing capabilities such as albums, tags, or calendars.
+Extensions make Piwigo even more customizable.

 Release Notes: This version mainly focuses on fixing bugs.
 It also adds a small feature: the ability to use a tag or a list of tags as filter in the Batch Manager.